Mu-L/py2exe/README.md

 The detailed changelog is published on [GitHub](https://github.com/py2exe/py2exe/releases/).

+Version 0.14.2.0:
+- Reintroduce Windows Service freezing in `freeze` with the `service=` argument
+- Deprecate `bundle_files<3` and `zipfile=None`.
+Both these options  will be removed in the next major release.
+See discussion [#246](https://github.com/py2exe/py2exe/discussions/246) for further details.
+- (Officially) deprecate target `ctypes_comdll`.
+This target will be removed in the next major release.
+See issue [#217](https://github.com/py2exe/py2exe/issues/217) for further details.
+- Fix hook for `scipy`.

 Version 0.14.1.1:
 - Fix hook for `pyphen`
 - Add `packaging` to the runtime dependencies